 Paraplatin Side Effects

 Note: This document contains side effect information about carboplatin.
-Some of the dosage forms listed on this page may not apply to the brand name Paraplatin.
+Some dosage forms listed on this page may not apply to the brand name Paraplatin.

 Along with its needed effects, carboplatin (the active ingredient contained in Paraplatin) may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.